madetech/handbook/guides/process/scheduling/setting_up_projects.md

 ### Partner organisations

 Sometimes we collaborate with partner organisations.
-If that partner organisation is "priming" the engagement (i.e. they're billing the client), the client should typically be set as the partner organisation, as we'll be invoicing the partner organisation rather than the client
+If that partner organisation is "priming" the engagement (i.e. they're billing the client), the client should typically be set as the partner organisation, as we'll be invoicing the partner organisation rather than the client.
-.

 ### Internal initiatives